+If the wagond stand is removed the team stand has no Armour and no Attacsk.
 The War Wagon can shoot all around and can draw a line of sight from any exposed edge.
-Though consisting of two stands, the War Wagon cannot make more than four shooting attacks in total.
 The wagon has a range of 30cm.
-The target's armour value counts one worse than usual, for example 4+ counts as 5+, and 6+ becomes o.
-The wagon is permitted to shoot over the heads of friendly troops on lower ground in the same way as other artillery (see page 73).
-Note that the wagon's Attacks are a combination of crewmen and light guns - shots do not 'bounce' as described under the rules for Cannons in the Warmaster rulebook.
+The target's armour value counts one worse than usual.
+The wagon is permitted to shoot over the heads of friendly troops on lower ground in the same way as other Artillery.
+The wagon's shots do not 'bounce'